- Companies Act,2013 for LLP

 - The Clarifications/Additional Information Required by the RoC:

 - Step 5: Issue of Certificate of Incorporation

-Further any other form of business such as a partnership which is set up under the provisions of the Indian Partnership Act, 1932, a private limited company and an unlisted public limited company can convert itself into LLP in accordance with the provisions of the LLP Act, 2008 and by following the due procedure of law.
-Following is the Conversion of LLP into Partnership firm :
+Further any other form of business such as a partnership which is set up under the provisions of the Indian Partnership Act, 1932, a private limited company and an unlisted public limited company can convert itself into LLP by the provisions of the LLP Act, 2008 and by following the due procedure of law.
+Following is the Conversion of LLP into a Partnership firm :

 Companies Act,2013 for LLP